This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 WHAT YOU NEED TO KNOW:

 Esophageal dilation is a procedure to widen a narrow part of your esophagus.
 Your healthcare provider will use a dilator (inflatable balloon or another tool that expands) to make the area wider.
 He may also do an endoscopy before or during your esophageal dilation.
-During an endoscopy, your caregiver will use a scope to see inside your esophagus.
+During an endoscopy, your healthcare provider will use a scope to see inside your esophagus.